lgeurts/lgeurts.github.io/about.md

 Now you probably were going to ask me if I have any regets leaving those bags of stock options behind.
 No, I've had my share of blunders and absurdities creeping in but never would go back.

 What else?
-I’m interested in far too much topics ranging from science to history, kendo, trekking the Alps, my (2008) Suzuki GSXR-600, driving the neighbours to insanity when rehearsing paradiddles, and the list goes on.
+I’m interested in far too much topics ranging from science to history, kendo, trekking the Alps, my (2008) Suzuki GSXR-600, driving the neighbours to insanity when rehearsing paradiddles, the list goes on.

 Guess that's it.
 Want a short overview of my professional skills?
 Check [this page](https://github.com/lgeurts/Resume/blob/master/Moderncv%20Resume%20Luc%20Geurts%20%28US%29.pdf) for my latest resume.
 For a more detailed version, send a connection request on [LinkedIn](https://www.linkedin.com/in/lucgeurts).